Metro Brands FY26 PAT rises 17.3% to ₹416 crore

 During FY26, Metro Brands opened 147 new stores while closing 23, resulting in a net addition of 124 stores.
 The total store count reached 1,032 across 221 cities.
 E-commerce sales, including omni-channel, grew by 39% and contributed 12.9% to overall revenue, up from 10.6% in the previous year.
 In the fourth quarter alone, e-commerce sales grew by 53%, contributing 12.2% to revenue.

-The company also commissioned a new warehouse of approximately 3 lakh sq. ft. and closed an existing one, resulting in a one-time gain of ₹7 crore on the reversal of net lease liability under IND AS 116.
+The company commissioned a new warehouse of approximately 3 lakh sq. ft. and closed an existing one, resulting in a one-time gain of ₹7 crore on the reversal of net lease liability under IND AS 116.
 Additionally, the PAT for FY26 included an expense of ₹3.39 crore due to an increase in actuarial provision related to the implementation of the New Labour Code.

 Strategic Initiatives and Partnerships

-Metro Brands continued to expand its portfolio through strategic partnerships and new formats.
-The company launched MetroActiv, a multi-brand retail destination for sports performance, and expanded its partnership with Clarks, launching the brand online and in select MBOs.
-The company also operates Foot Locker stores and has entered into a long-term exclusive distribution agreement with New Era Cap.
+Metro Brands expanded its portfolio through strategic partnerships and new formats, launching MetroActiv and expanding its partnership with Clarks.
+The company operates Foot Locker stores and has entered into a long-term exclusive distribution agreement with New Era Cap.
 Local manufacturing of Fila footwear has commenced to address BIS implementation challenges.

 Historical Stock Returns for Metro Brands